skip to Main Content

 Guided Hikes | Exhibits | Workshops | Food Vendors | Native Plant Giveaway | Silent Auction

-The 13th Annual Wiliwili Festival will be held on Saturday, February 10th from 9am-3pm at the Waikōloa Dry Forest Preserve.
+The 14th Annual Wiliwili Festival will be held on Saturday, February 8th from 9:00 am-3:00 pm at the Waikōloa Dry Forest Preserve.
 The Wiliwili Festival is a FREE public educational event for the whole family!
+This year our theme is Laulima – a tribute to the many mentors, leaders, cultural practitioners, scientists, volunteers, students, organizations, and community members who have joined hands to create, nurture, and grow the Waikōloa Dry Forest Preserve.

 About the site: The Wiliwili Festival is held within a natural area with few improvements.
 Participants will be outside and walking along a gravel road and uneven terrain on hiking trails.
 Please come prepared with a refillable water bottle, sun protection, and solid footwear.
-We will have golf-cart shuttles between the parking area and the preserve’s front gate throughout the day.
-Quarry Road Turnoff Location.
-Map of Parking Area.

 Back To Top